robertholzmann/Disaster_Response/README.md

 - **Appen, formerly Figure Eight**: For their contributions to the dataset and data labeling services that were essential for the project.

 Thank you for your support and resources.

+## License

+You are free to use, modify, and distribute this project for any purpose, without any restrictions.